-The module introduces students to a variety of business activities related to the professional practices of industrial design and articulates the value of design from a design management perspective.
-Students should be aware of the changing role and responsibilities of an industrial designer leading to the notion of a T-shaped designer, who possesses the general knowledge of how design is situated in the wider business, social and cultural context in addition to the expertise in a design-focused area.
-Due to the advances and availability of prototyping technologies, crowdfunding initiatives and innovative ways of distributing products or services, the module emphasizes the diverse opportunities for designers to engage in entrepreneurial activities situated in a design consultancy, an in-house design department or as a freelancer designer.
-By simulating a new product development project, students are exposed to the practical aspect of business planning and project management.
+The module introduces students to a variety of business and professional activities related to the practices of industrial design and articulates the value of design from a design management perspective.
+Students are made aware of the changing role and responsibilities of an industrial designer in different economies and cultural contexts.
+Due to the dynamic nature of the Industrial Design profession, as well as advances and availability of prototyping technologies, crowdfunding initiatives and innovative ways of distributing products or services, the module emphasizes the diverse opportunities for students designers to engage in entrepreneurial activities.
+They are taught about design consultancies, in-house design departments, and freelancer designer.
+Students learn about career pathways, how to prepare and present themselves for professional exposure and how to prepare a portfolio.

 B. Demonstrate project management skills related to planning, budgeting, coordination, design brief writing and communicating with clients.

 C. Indicate potential career pathways or design practice positions.

 D. Integrate concepts from design and related disciplines in order to formulate a design project proposal and present the final work in the format of a portfolio.

 E. Outline entrepreneurial activities including market identification, ideas development, business model generation, concept presentation in order to formulate a viable business plan.